phemmz/fml/README.md

 ### `yarn start`

 Runs the frontend app in the development mode.<br />
-Default PORT is 5000 but you can also run on 3000.
-Those are the CORS enabled ports.
+Default PORT is 3000 but you can run on other ports but only port 3000 and 5000 are enabled through CORS enabled.

-Open [http://localhost:5000](http://localhost:5000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `yarn dev:server`

 Runs the server api in the development mode.<br />
-Default PORT is 300 but you can use any port.
+Default PORT is 5000 but you can use any port.
+The API needs to run on port 5000 as it is currently hardcoded on the frontend

 ## Development